The national charity for alcohol-related issues

 One in 11 children said their parents’ drinking had a negative effect on their lives.

-One in three fatal road traffic collisions in Ireland is alcohol-related.
+Two in five fatal road traffic collisions in Ireland are alcohol-related.

 Alcohol is a factor in more than half of completed suicides in Ireland